 BID ASSISTANCE & PRIVATE SUPPORT

 - The Golden Triangle BID is hosting a series of webinars related to business recovery.
-Past topics include Coming Together Again: Planning to Return to the Workplace and Retail Trends & Strategies.
-Watch recordings of our webinars here.
+Past topics include Coming Together Again: Planning to Return to the Workplace, Digital Marketing, and Retail Trends & Strategies.
+Watch recordings of all our webinars here.

 - Restaurants in the Golden Triangle wishing to convert street parking to outdoor seating or temporary curbside pick-up/delivery zones should please contact us.

 - The Golden Triangle BID continues to actively promote neighborhood businesses and the special deals, online orders, or gift cards they are selling, through the BID’s social media, local news contacts, and website.
 Contact us to share your information!

 - LISC is offering grants to businesses facing immediate financial pressure because of COVID-19, particularly entrepreneurs of color and women- and veteran-owned businesses.
-To apply for the current round of grants, click here.
+To apply for the current or upcoming round of grants, click here.

 - The Greater Washington Community Foundation is also offering rounds of grants for non-profits addressing the basic needs of DC-area residents through its Emergency Response Fund.
 View RFP requirements and updates here.

 - There are also lists of immediate cash relief funds for employees in various industries, such as:

-- FREE SIGNS.
+- FREE SIGNS & DECALS.
 We are providing free custom signs (design and printing) for retailers and restaurants to hang in their doors and windows, as well as free social distancing sidewalk decals.
 Click here to see a draft of the window sign and here to see a photo of the social distancing decals.
-These signs and decals can help communicate that while many businesses are partially closed, they are OPEN for online sales and ordering and requiring customers to observe safety measures.
+These signs and decals can help communicate that many businesses are OPEN for online sales and ordering and that customers are expected to observe safety measures.
 This is a unified neighborhood-wide effort for area businesses to accomplish the following: